osmandapp/web/main/blog/2019-03-07-android-3-30/index.md

 ## Additional info in the Route details.

-While building a route,  you can view information about the road itself like <b>road types, surface, steepness and smoothness</b> which will help you in understanding the road conditions of your route.
+While building a route,  you can view information about the road itself like **road types, surface, steepness and smoothness** which will help you in understanding the road conditions of your route.

 <table class="blogimage">
   <tr>